They say…

 Craft Beer Co

-So here’s my updated list showcasing and bars that should be regarded as essential calls for anyone on a beer odyssey in London.
+So here’s my updated list showcasing pubs and bars that should be regarded as essential calls for anyone on a beer in London.
 Most are independent specialist pubs and bars offering a notably wide range of unusual beers; a few are exceptional brewery and chain pubs.
 I’ve cheated a little in excising the specialist shops that appeared in the original list, and giving them a Top 5 of their own.

 Note the list is in alphabetical order, not order of merit.